volkbarks/mybb-markdown-parser/README.md

 1. Copy the inc folder into MyBB.
 2. Activate the plugin.
 3. Any posts with `[md]` tags should now be rendering markdown into formatted HTML.
+4. _(Optional)_ Paste the classes in `styles.css` in your theme's css to get the blockquote style in the examples shown below.

 ## Examples
 Here are some example inputs.